PatAltimore/Docs/ContributorGuide/contributing-and-publishing.md

 ## Opening a pull request

+> If you submit a pull request with new files or significant changes to documentation or code samples, we may also need to correspond with you in the pull request, asking you to submit an online Contribution License Agreement (CLA).

 A pull request enables the collaboration model on GitHub.
 By opening a pull request, you are asking to pull the changes from your working branch and merge them into the main repository.
 When you open a pull request, your changes are validated by a series of automated checks to verify it can be merged.
 A person called the pull request reviewer also looks at your changes and gives you feedback.

 1. When you are ready to submit your content to the upstream master branch for staging, validation, and publishing, go to the GitHub page for your fork.
-For example, https://github.com/<GitHub-user-name>/Azure-RMS.
+For example, github.com/<GitHub-user-name>/Azure-RMS.

 2. Create a Pull Request from your fork's working branch to the docs.microsoft.com repository's master branch.
 Click the *New pull request* button.